Miroslav Lidinský

-Miroslav Lidinský (born 23 September 1972) is a former Czech policeman and member of the Special Operations Unit of the Military Police, a retired lieutenant at the Ministry of Defence, and since August 2015 the Chairman of the political party Dawn – National Coalition.
+Miroslav Lidinský (born 23 September 1972) is a Czech politician and former policeman.
+He was member of the Special Operations Unit of the Military Police and is a retired lieutenant at the Ministry of Defence.
+From August 2015 to March 2018, he was the chairman of the political party Dawn – National Coalition.

 Life

+Lidinský was born on 23 September 1972 in Chlum u Třeboně, Czechoslovakia (now the Czech Republic).
 After studying at a technical college in Prague, he worked as a technologist.
-He later joined the Czechoslovakian Border Guard, which was transformed into the Border Police and was subsequently incorporated into the Czech Police.
+He later joined the Czechoslovak Border Guard, which was transformed into the Border Police and was subsequently incorporated into the Czech Police.
 He joined the Police of the Czech Republic in 1993, and first worked as a police officer in his hometown of Chlum u Třeboně.
-In 1996 he then moved to the operations unit in the Czech Budejovice, and spent ten years there.
-During that time he graduated from the Pedagogical Faculty of the University of South Bohemia in České Budějovice and the Czech University of Defence.
+In 1996 he then moved to the operations unit in the České Budějovice, and spent ten years there.
+During that time he graduated from the Pedagogical Faculty of the University of South Bohemia in České Budějovice and the University of Defence.
 He taught at the University of Defence as an instructor of physical education for medical rescuers.
 He later became an instructor for diving, pyrotechnics, aerial rescue, and instructor for firearms training.